ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 Efficiency ( S.P.I.C.E )

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000003_63f649f84cce2904d9d853ec6282a703b236a0c59d543bec89f5907a13855030.png)
+**Description**: The image shows a white line drawing of a set of scales balanced, with a simplified human figure standing on each side.
+The drawing is set against a solid, dark reddish-purple circle.
+The figures are identical in appearance, suggesting a concept of equality or balance between individuals.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000004_c34033671055900d109f93217630ebdf63aaa710d95fe4984880efbe4309c60a.png)
+**Description**: The image features a circular logo on a dark purple background.
+Inside the circle are two stylized figures with overlapping torsos, represented by white outlines, standing above two open, upward-facing hands, also represented by white outlines.
+The design suggests support, collaboration, or partnership.

 ## INTEGRITY

 We are open and fair in our dealings while maintaining highest integrity at all times.
 We strive for excellence and professionalism in what we do.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000005_a9cecdfb3ebf067276c82e40d6df3308c2636c3d21b80c47d328f04e238c7cf6.png)
+**Description**: The image is a promotional advertisement for "Singapura Finance" and portrays digital banking with a global reach, featuring a globe with glowing interconnected nodes hovering over a tablet displaying a user's hand and finance icons such as a bank building, mobile wallet, and online banking, all tied together by glowing lines and lights, giving it a futuristic and technological feel.

 ## CUSTOMER FOCUS

 We build trust and long-term relationships by being responsive and relevant to our customers' needs.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000006_45860b5f308833ae6af82a0e6d962565a0150b79415b27664c10663399347cd7.png)
+**Description**: The image depicts a white outline of a compass, featuring a circular frame with tick marks indicating directions and a central pointer, set against a solid, dark reddish-purple circular background.

 ## EFFICIENCY